-No repayment of financial aid is required for students whose last date of attendance is during or beyond the seventh week of the term.
-Students must submit written notification of complete withdrawal from classes by submitting a schedule change form to the Records & Registration office.
+No repayment of financial aid is required for students who complete 70% or more of the term.
+Students must submit written notification of complete withdrawal from classes by submitting a Schedule Change Form to the Records & Registration office.
 No additional financial aid will be paid to a student who owes a repayment for early withdrawal until full repayment is made.

-The date indicated by the student as the last date of attendance on the schedule change form is the date used to determine the amount of refund to the Financial Aid program of repayment a student owes.
-If a student fails to withdraw, the last date of attendance is the date the Financial Aid office determines the student last attended a class.
+\\The date indicated by the student as the last date of attendance on the Schedule Change Form is the date used to determine the tuition refund to the Financial Aid program and the amount of repayment a student owes.
+If a student fails to withdraw, the last date of attendance is the mid-point of the term or as determined by information available to the Financial Aid office.